walles/numbervaders/README.md

   Looks about right; 3*10 is on level 14, so after clearing level 14 new medals will start dropping in.
 * Add medals for 25%, 50%, 75% and 100% done for each way of counting
+* Make the actual medal images look nicer; the silver one is OK, the others not so much